Other

 Supply Limit and Distribution Mechanism

-Resources: Tron Whitepaper, Tron Network Official Website.
+Sources: Tron White Paper, Tron Network Official Website

 Litecoin (LTC):

-Litecoin: Faster Transactions and Lower Fees.
+Litecoin: Faster Transactions and Lower Fees

 Supply Limit and Halving Mechanism